-The El Chaco Biosphere Reserve covers a large area in the northern part of the boreal El Chaco system in Paraguay, with ecologically diverse dry forest ecosystems.
-The reserve covers a series of ecosystems ranging from forest areas, matorral, savannahs and lacustrine and riparian ecosystems.
+The El Chaco Biosphere Reserve covers a large area in Paraguay's northern part of the boreal El Chaco system, with ecologically diverse dry forest ecosystems under tremendous pressure to be converted into grazing lands.
+The reserve has six core areas, all protected areas.

-The El Chaco Biosphere Reserve contains representative ecosystems for the conservation of the regional Gran Chaco system in terms of protected habitat types, varied transition types between ecosystems, and a gradient from semi-arid to humid systems and temporary flooded areas.
+The El Chaco Biosphere Reserve contains representative ecosystems for conserving the regional Gran Chaco system in terms of protected habitat types, varied transition types between ecosystems, and a gradient from semi-arid to humid systems and temporarily flooded areas.

-El Chaco Biosphere Reserve could become an essential part of a potential large-scale transboundary biosphere reserve of the Gran Chaco region with the countries of Argentina and Bolivia.
+The El Chaco Biosphere Reserve could become an essential part of a potential large-scale transboundary biosphere reserve of the Gran Chaco region with the countries of Argentina and Bolivia.

-Numerous threatened species find refuge in El Chaco such as the guanaco (Lama guanicoe), jaguar (Panthera onca), tapir (Tapirus terrestris), and the giant armadillo (Priodontes maximus).
+Numerous threatened species find refuge in El Chaco, such as the guanaco (Lama guanicoe), jaguar (Panthera onca), tapir (Tapirus terrestris), and the giant armadillo (Priodontes maximus).

 The Biosphere Reserve designation helps to protect local indigenous communities' homeland and cultural identity.
 The population of El Chaco, which totals some 4,700 people, also includes Creole and Mennonite groups.